laro/Cilia/README.md

             - use `"Text\0“`  or
             - convert using `StringZ("Text")`.
     - Data is typically stored in read-only data segments or ROM.
+    - A Cilia-to-C++-transpiler would have to translate every string into an char array:
+    	- `"Text"` -> `std::string_view({ 'T', 'e', 'x', 't' })`
+     	- As to avoid null termination and to have UTF-8 strings.
+		- As `u8''` does _not_ expand to multiple code points, we need to expand UTF-8 manually here, too.
+      	- As this results in difficult to read transpiled C++ code, there should be a Cilia compiler switch to simply translate into:
+			- `"Text"` -> `u8"Text"sv`
+      		- (This would still have null termination.)
 - Multiline String Literal
     - ```
       """